 A number of features can be identified by ultrasound.
 These features include both actual lesions and possible predisposing factors such as skin thickness and hair follicle morphology 5.

-MRI is the test of choice to assess extent and for complications.
+MRI is the test of choice to assess the extent and for complications.
 MRI is also useful to differentiate from Crohn disease 2, the main differential diagnosis.

 STIR is considered the most useful sequence.